 The visual look of J-Pop Go is brightened by our mascot Eva who has been illustrated by the talents of a variety of artists including Masaki Iwata, Ryan Zanfei and Wing.

-J-Pop Go has been featured in a variety of press and media features, including the Metro newspaper, Japan Update Weekly, Neo magazine and Rapture TV.
-We’ve also worked with the likes of Ubisoft, Terratag, MVM Entertainment, ADV Films and Tanoshimi.
+J-Pop Go has been featured in a variety of press and media features, including the Metro, Japan Update Weekly, Electronic Sound, Anime Limited, Hyper Japan, Manga Entertainment, Japan Matsuri, Neo magazine and Otaku News.

-More recently, J-Pop Go has established Project MARSHMALLOW which is the creative arm of J-Pop Go and is responsible for developing music acts.
+J-Pop Go also established Project MARSHMALLOW, which is the creative arm of J-Pop Go and is responsible for developing music acts.
 Our first experimental offering is MARSHMALLOW LLAMA TIME (inspired by our love of J-Pop, marshmallows, llamas and fluffy things in general) who saw their debut at our July 2012 event in Shoreditch.

 J-Pop Go founder Paul Browne spent his formative years indulging in fanzine culture before branching out to graphic and web design in later years via Arc23.